abaplint/abaplint-sci-server/docs/docker.md

 ### Simple Way

-`docker run abaplint/abaplint-backend -p 3000:3000`
+`docker run --rm -p 3000:3000 abaplint/abaplint-backend`

 or for background

-`docker run abaplint/abaplint-backend -p 3000:3000 -d`
+`docker run --rm -p 3000:3000 -d abaplint/abaplint-backend`

-You can change the port adding `-e "port=xxx"` parameter.
+You can change the port adding `-e "PORT=xxx"` parameter.
+Or the verbosity of log `-e "VERBOSE=1"`

 ### Building Own Container